MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-speech-model-how-to.md

 **Plain text (normalized)**: This contains the normalized text of the loaded dataset file.
 Normalized text is the recognized text in plain form without formatting.

-**Edit Details**: To edit a dataset's name or description, when hovering over the dataset, click on the ellipsis and then select Edit details.
+**Edit Details**: To edit a dataset's name or description, when hovering over the dataset, select on the ellipsis and then select Edit details.
 You're then able to edit the dataset name and description.

 > [!Note]
 > The data in a dataset can't be edited or updated once the dataset has been uploaded.
 If you need to edit or update the data in a dataset, download the dataset, perform the edits, save the file, and upload the new dataset file.

-**Download**: To download a dataset file, when hovering over the dataset, click on the ellipsis and then select Download.
+**Download**: To download a dataset file, when hovering over the dataset, select on the ellipsis and then select Download.
 Alternatively, when viewing the dataset, you can select Download and then have the option of downloading the dataset file or the upload report in JSON form.

-**Delete**: To delete a dataset, when hovering over the dataset, click on the ellipsis and then select Delete.
+**Delete**: To delete a dataset, when hovering over the dataset, select on the ellipsis and then select Delete.

 ## Create a custom speech model